Kramin42/Kramell/dieselrobin/bonus.md

 Kill all four panlords with a single Cerebov firestorm.

-DISCLAIMER: DieselRobin™ Inc may not be held liable for loss of limbs, sanity, or life in the pursuit of the T100 mission.
+DISCLAIMER: DieselRobin Inc may not be held liable for loss of limbs, sanity, or life in the pursuit of the T100 mission.